 4. The Non-3GPP Message Gateway translates the MSGin5G message to the Non-3GPP message with delivery report requested and sends it to the Non-3GPP Message Client.
 This step is outside the scope of the current specification.

-5. If delivery status report is required, the Non-3GPP Message Gateway sends the MSGin5G message delivery report to the MSGin5G server, the MSGin5G Server forwards the MSGin5G message delivery report to the MSGin5G Client.
+5. If delivery status report is required, the Non-3GPP Message Gateway sends the MSGin5G message delivery report to the MSGin5G server as specified in 8.3.4, the MSGin5G Server forwards the MSGin5G message delivery report to the MSGin5G Client as specified in 8.3.5.

 8.7.1.4 From Legacy 3GPP UE to MSGin5G UE